pyxem/orix/README.rst

 If analysis using orix forms a part of published work please cite the github repository.

-orix (this version) is released under the MIT license.
+orix (this version) is released under the GPL v3 license.

 Getting started